I noticed that the SkyTech Archangel gaming computer on Amazon was selling pretty well so I figured it’d be a good idea to look it over and review it!

 I get that pre-built computers are a harder product to mass produce, they take a lot of money up front and the company has to pay their employees and what not.
 I get it, but that doesn’t mean that people should be getting “sorta” ripped off.

-I say sorta because the hardware itself really isn’t that bad, it’s just that with $650 you could have a custom PC that has almost double the amount of power…
+I say sorta because the hardware itself really isn’t that bad, it’s just that with $650 you could have a custom PC that has more power… Though with today’s hardware market being as overpriced as it is, I can see why a pre-built would be on your radar.

-That’s really the only thing I don’t like much about this PC, it has the power of a $400 build which isn’t necessarily bad – except when you’re paying $650 for $400 worth of power.
+The only downfall that I see with this PC is that it has a bit less power than the the power of a $500 build which isn’t necessarily bad – except when you’re paying $650 for $500 worth of power…

 Taking A Further Look At The Hardware